-Our daily maths lessons comprise of whole class interactive teaching, led by the teacher with input from all the children.
-This is where the main teaching happens and the children take part in ‘Do it’ activities.
-Later on in the lesson children work independently to ‘Secure it’ and ‘Deepen it’.
+Our daily Maths lessons comprise of whole class interactive teaching, led by the teacher with input from all the children.
+This is where the main teaching happens through 'Teach It' slides and then children take part in ‘Do It’ activities.
+Later on in the lesson children work independently to ‘Secure It’ and ‘Deepen It’.
 At this point the teacher will also work with any children who showed some misconceptions or a weaker grasp of the main concepts to enable them to keep up with their peers.

 Arithmetic, Fluency and Reasoning

 - Fluent in the fundamentals of mathematics, including through varied and frequent practice with increasingly complex problems over time, so that pupils develop conceptual understanding and the ability to recall and apply knowledge rapidly and accurately.

 - Able to reason mathematically by following a line of enquiry, conjecturing relationships and generalisations, and developing an argument, justification or proof using mathematical language.

 - Able to solve problems by applying their mathematics to a variety of routine and non routine problems with increasing sophistication, including breaking down problems into a series of simpler steps and persevering in seeking solutions.